 - Waking up to shortness of breath

-Interrupted breathing during sleep may be noticed by your partner or by your doctor during a sleep study.
-If left untreated, sleep apnea can lead to high blood pressure, cardiovascular disease, stroke, memory problems, weight gain, impotency, headaches and daytime fatigue leading to job impairment and motor vehicle crashes.
+A sleep study is another effective way for doctors to discover if you demonstrate interrupted breathing during sleep.
+If left untreated, sleep apnea can lead to high blood pressure, cardiovascular disease, stroke, memory problems, weight gain, impotency, headaches, and daytime fatigue leading to job impairment and motor vehicle crashes.

 Treatment of Sleep Apnea

 There are many different treatment options available for sleep apnea, depending on each patient's individual case.
 Many patients can experience significant results from continuous positive airway pressure (CPAP) machines, adjustable airway pressure devices, or oral appliances, all used while sleeping.
 While treatment often begins with conservative techniques, some patients may require surgery later on.

 Through a consultation with Dr. Renee Glasser or Dr. Dean Glasser, we will be able to determine which appliance is best for you based on a thorough evaluation of your individual condition.
 Patients can take certain steps to treat symptoms of sleep apnea on their own, including losing excess weight, sleeping on their side, and using a saline nasal spray to keep their nasal passages open at night.

 At one time or another, we have heard someone snoring to varying degrees.
 We may even joke about it.
 However, the fact of the matter is OSA is not a joke; it is a serious sign of what we will call respiratory deficiency and can lead to other medical conditions.